johnzastrow/johnzastrow.github.io/_posts/2012-05-25-convert-android-3gp-movies-to-mp4-on-windows.md

     - Web
 ---

 Hardly any software works well with .3GP movie files.
 So, with this collection of movies accumulating in my phone sync folder I needed something to convert them into formats that are more useful (like video editing software or upload sites).
-So, here’s a little quick and dirty solution for batch converting these files on a Windows machine – with pretty high quality I might add.
+So, here's a little quick and dirty solution for batch converting these files on a Windows machine – with pretty high quality I might add.
 Of course there are a lot of other things you can do with ffmpeg, so be sure to explore…

 Step 1.
 Install [cygwin](http://www.cygwin.com) command line so that you can use the bash shell to loop through stuff on Windows.